oanizobanwota/online-quiz/README.md

 ## Event Listeners

-- '''submitBtn.onclick = showResults;:''' Sets up the event listener for the submit button to show results.
+- `submitBtn.onclick = showResults;:` Sets up the event listener for the submit button to show results.
-- '''restartBtn.onclick = () => { ... }:''' Sets up the event listener for the restart button to hide the results and restart the quiz.
+- `restartBtn.onclick = () => { ... }:` Sets up the event listener for the restart button to hide the results and restart the quiz.

 # Functions

-- '''showResults():''' Calculates and displays the quiz results.
+- `showResults():` Calculates and displays the quiz results.

 # Contributing